 The LECOM Department of Police and Security has a close working relationship with local, state, and federal law enforcement agencies.
-Local law enforcement is able to monitor, respond to, and record criminal activity on-campus, as well as at non-campus locations of officially recognized LECOM activities.
+Local law enforcement is able to monitor, respond to, and follow up on criminal activity on-campus, as well as at non-campus locations of officially recognized LECOM activities.